Drek282/PsychoStats/README.md

 Heat map overviews and support for Firearms and Team Fortress Classic.

+Add support for team wins on maps other than push maps for Firearms.

 If it's possible, support for Alien Swarm: Reactive Drop.